Safe Harbor for Solar Projects in 2026: Protect Your Tax Credits Through 2030

 No additional fee required.
 Safe harbor is available to all projects with a signed contract and a 5% deposit for most projects.
 Larger projects may have additional requirements.
 Talk to our team for more information.

-Without safe harbor, solar projects completed after 2025 will need to apply FEOC regulations to all building materials and need to be fully operational by Dec.
+Without safe harbor, solar projects will need to be fully operational by Dec.
 31, 2027, to claim 30-50% solar tax credits.
-FEOC regulations are expected to increase material costs and sourcing, and construction timelines are expected to stretch.

 By itself, solar is a 30-year asset that enables businesses to control energy costs and comply with environmental initiatives.
 Solar tax credits, which cover 30-50% of your project costs, significantly reduce the payback timeline.